20 Things Both Cops and Citizens Should Know

 6. Cops Don’t Always Know the Law

 Reasonable suspicion is not the same as legitimate suspicion.
 “Reasonable” is up for interpretation and is sometimes just made up.
 Numerous videos reviewed for this article show plenty of concocted reasons for a stop.
-For example, in several such cases (with dash-cam footage) the driver was clearly wearing their seatbelt and the officer pulls the driver over for not wearing one.
+For example, in several such cases (with dash-cam footage), the driver was clearly wearing their seatbelt, and the officer pulled the driver over for not wearing one.

 7. Individuals Have the Right to Resist Infringements

-There are numerous examples of this but for the sake of time and space, I’ll use a simple example.
+There are numerous examples of this, but I’ll use a simple example for the sake of time and space.
 Generally speaking, a cop cannot just stop you and ask for your papers.
 There needs to be an actual and legitimate suspicion of an actual crime.
-In fact, even demanding ID without reasonable suspicion is actually a violation of Brown v Texas (Brown v.
+Even demanding an I.D. without reasonable suspicion violates Brown v Texas (Brown v.
 Texas, 443 U.S. 47).
 In this, I think it’s important to note that “Citizens may resist unlawful arrest to the point of taking an arresting officer’s life if necessary.
 (Plummer v.
 State, 136 Ind.
 306)” The key here is knowing what is lawful and what isn’t.
-Chances are the jurisdiction and the Constitution have two very different ideas on this.
+Chances are, the jurisdiction and the Constitution have two very different ideas on this.